hashicorp/terraform-website/content/source/docs/enterprise/migrate/index.html.md

 - Use the `remote` backend.
 - In the `organization` attribute, specify the name of your TFE organization.
 - The `hostname` attribute is only necessary with private TFE instances.
 You can omit it if you're using the SaaS version of TFE.
 - In the `name` attribute in the `workspaces` block, specify the name of a new workspace to create with your state.
 You should ensure that a workspace with this name does not already exist in your organization.
+See [the remote backend documentation][remote-backend] for details.

-## Step 4: Run `terraform init` and Answer "Yes"
+## Step 5: Run `terraform init` and Answer "Yes"

 Run `terraform init`.